AngryProgrammerInside/InstallAgent/ReadMe.md

     *   **Deployment Package** VBScript (InstallAgent.vbs) Version - Optimization, Unified Configuration and Development of Ongoing Updates
 *   Ryan Crowther Jr of RADCOMP Technologies
     *   **Deployment Package** PowerShell (InstallAgent.ps1) Version - Initial Release
+*   Robby Swartenbroekx of b-inside
+    *   **Deployment Package** PowerShell/Batch changes and QA from 5.0.1 to 5.0.2
+*   Prejay Shah of Doherty
+    *   **Deployment Package** PowerShell/Batch changes and QA from 5.0.1 to 5.0.2
+*   David Brooks of Premier Technology Solutions
+    *   **Deployment Package** PowerShell/Batch/AMP feature updates from 5.0.1 to 5.0.2 and documentation
 *   All Partners and SolarWinds MSP Community Members who have helped and contributed ideas to this **Automation Suite**